Solutions to the Hull-Strominger system with torus symmetry: Proof of Theorem B

 Now we can prove Theorem B

-\begin{proof}[Proof of Theorem B] Consider the example under number 14 at page 143 in the Iano-Fletcher's list of codimension two K3 orbifolds.
-It is an intersection of two degree 6 hypersurfaces in ${\mathbb P}(2,2,2,3,3)$.
-It has 9 isolated $A_1$-singularities.
-Then blow up the K3 orbifold at $9-k$ points, where $1\leq k \leq 8$ .
-Since the blow-ups lead to exceptional divisors with negative intersections, they could be used to construct primitive classes.
-If $H$ is the restriction of the hyperplane divisor in ${\mathbb P}(2,2,2,3,3)$ it is positive and every blown-up point defines a divisor $E$ in the blow-up $\overline{X}$ with $E.E=-2$.
+\begin{proof}[Proof of Theorem B] Suppose that $X_k$ is the surface from above.
+If $H$ is the restriction of the hyperplane divisor in ${\mathbb P}(2,2,2,3,3)$ to $X_0$, it is positive and every blown-up point defines a divisor $E$ in the blow-up with $E.E=-2$.
 In particular we can apply the Theorem \ref{cororb} above $9-k$ times.
 This will provide a smooth $\tilde{M}$ equipped with a smooth non-negative $2-$form $\omega$.
-Now Theorem \ref{toric} above for $M = S^1\times \tilde{M}$ and $d\theta_1 = 0$ for $\theta_1$ being the $S^1$-volume form will provide a conformally balanced metric, a unitary $(3,0)$-form, and a Hermitian-Yang-Mills instanton bundle $E$.
+Now Theorem \ref{toric} above for $M = S^1\times \tilde{M}$ and $d\theta_1 = 0$ for $\theta_1$ being the $S^1$-volume form will provide a conformally balanced metric and a unitary $(3,0)$-form, and together with the Lemma \ref{stable} above provides a Hermitian-Yang-Mills instanton bundle $E$ which satisfies the condition (5) in Theorem A for a positive $\alpha'$.

 By Theorem \ref{main} it will admit a solution of the Hull-Strominger system.
 The diffeomorphism type of $M$ is $S^1\times \sharp_k(S^2\times S^3)$ for appropriate $k$, which follows from Barden's results \cite{Barden} and Theorem \ref{Kol} for simply-connected 5-manifolds with a semi-free $S^1$-action (just as in the well-studied Sasakian case).

 We also need to determine the orbifold second Betti number of the surface, in order to find $k$.
 The calculation follows from Theorem 3.2 in \cite{cuadros}.
 We can see that there is no torsion in $H_2(M, {\mathbb Z})$ by Theorem 3.4 in \cite{cuadros} (which is a theorem of J. Koll\'ar).
 Since for the smooth K3 surface we have $b_2 = 22$, then for the singular one it should be $22-9=13$ and then we have a smooth Seifert $S^1$-bundle $M$ which is diffeomorphic to $\sharp_k(S^2\times S^3)$ for $k$ as required.
 This provides the existence of solutions of the Hull-Strominger system on $S^1\times\sharp_k(S^2\times S^3)$, for $13\leq k\leq 22$.
 For the simply-connected case the proof is the same, but instead of Theorem \ref{Kol}, we use Corollary \ref{cormain}.
 Since we need two independent divisors $D_1$ and $D_2$ - we need to have at least 2 points blown-up.
 So in this case we have solutions on $M = \sharp_r (S^2\times S^4)\sharp_{r+1}(S^3\times S^3)$, for $14\leq r \leq 22$.